 - Elphaba from Wicked is snarky and distant even toward her friends, and she has a hard time expressing her feelings (mostly because she is Unable to Cry).
 On the other hand, she is an active fighter for Animal rights and, later in the book, seems to gain an ability to communicate with various creatures.
 One of the most prominent examples is Elphaba's journey to the Vinkus, when she travels in one wagon with a monkey, a dog, bees, and crows, and the other travelers (including her own son) have to share a second wagon between themselves.

-- Heroic Albino Jagoda from Kroniki Drugiego Kregu series is a Wild Child variety.
-Growing up isolated without other children her age and having telepathic abilities, made it easy for her to befriend local dragons.
-Her friends generally communicate through thoughts and don’t lie in a human sense, so she sees nothing wrong in looking into their heads without a warning or always telling what she really thinks.
+- Growing up isolated without other children her age and having telepathic abilities, Jagoda from Kroniki Drugiego Kręgu easily befriended local dragons.
+Her friends generally communicate through thoughts and don't lie in a human sense, so she sees nothing wrong in looking into their heads without a warning or always telling what she really thinks.
 When other humans appear on her island, they consider her behavior to be rude and antisocial.
-She, on the other hand, can see all of their dirty little thoughts, e.g. that they see her as a white-skinned, red-eyed freak, and react aggressively.
-It takes her some time to learn that all humans have their secrets and that doesn’t make them bad people.
+She, on the other hand, can see all of their dirty little thoughts, e.g. that they see her as a white-skinned, red-eyed freak, and reacts aggressively.
+It takes her some time to learn that all humans have their secrets, and that doesn't make them bad people.